Bus with 29 students on board slides sideways down icy street in Sutton

-SUTTON, Mass.
-(WHDH) — A school bus with 29 students on board careened down an icy street Tuesday morning in Sutton.
+SUTTON, MA (WHDH) — A school bus with 29 students on board careened down an icy street Tuesday morning in Sutton.

+The bus slid down Peach Tree Drive around 7:30 a.m. after freezing rain left the road coated in ice.

 “I don’t know what would’ve happened if we skidded and tipped over,” said seventh-grader Chris Cotoia.